Database Configuration Nodes

 This setting controls the number of files held open by the database.
 You can increase this value to improve performance: however, the operating system has an overall limit on the number of files that service can keep open.
 If this limit is exceeded, an error is reported and the service does not function.
 This setting takes effect immediately.

-In versions 10.6 and later, the default value for packet.files, meta.files, and session.files is auto and the service manages the number of open files based on this criteria:
+In latest versions, the default value for packet.files, meta.files, and session.files is auto and the service manages the number of open files based on this criteria:

 1. Number of collections